Key Highlights

 Recognition of Indian CA Qualifications in Australia

-The Mutual Recognition Agreement has acted as a boon for Indian CAs as it helps Indian CAs to capitalize on these opportunities by obtaining CPA Australia membership.
+The Mutual Recognition Agreement has acted as a boon for Indian CAs, as it helps Indian CAs to capitalise on these opportunities by obtaining CPA Australia membership.

 It helps gain familiarity with the Australian Accounting job market, leveraging professional networks to enhance their career prospects in Australia.